ikabbash/self-learning-archive/Code/Golang/README.md

     - `Sprintf` same thing, but just for formatted strings.
 - `Println` and `Printf` are used for immediate output to the console, while `Fprintf` is used for writing formatted text to a specific output stream. `Sprint` and `Sprintf` are used for generating formatted text as a string without immediate output.
     - Check [the doc](https://pkg.go.dev/fmt) for more.

+## Others
+- When you have lots of `if` statements checking a particular value it is common to use a `switch` statement instead.